 Innovative pop up electric vehicle chargers

-As part of UK research and innovation, the Office for Low Emission Vehicles (OLEV) and Innovate UK have invested over £3 million in a two-phase competition for innovation projects.
+As part of UK research and innovation, the Office for Zero Emission Vehicles (OZEV) and Innovate UK invested in a two-phase competition for innovation projects.
 The aim was to develop business cases and deploy new approaches to electric vehicle (EV) charging.

-The Toolkit, created by the project partners in Phase 2, will help local authorities develop a strong strategic plan for an on-street charging programme for citizens without off-street parking amenities.
+The Toolkit, an additional outcome created by the project partners in Phase 2, will help local authorities develop a strong strategic plan for an on-street charging programme for citizens without off-street parking amenities.

 The Toolkit combines technology and design approaches for deploying on-street charging for town and city residents, businesses, and visitors in a way that minimises impacts on accessibility, functionality, and the look-and-feel of city streets.
 It will deliver a clear methodology for application in the context of a particular location, providing practical guidelines, design criteria, and specifications in the framework of financing the infrastructure.

-So far, nearly 25 chargers are in the ground in Dundee, with another 28 chargers to go in the ground at Plymouth.
+So far, 25 chargers are in the ground in Dundee, with another 25 chargers at Plymouth.